-Picking the right-seed can be tricky since kenaf seed comes in hundreds of varieties.
+Picking the right-seed can be tricky since kenaf seed comes in many varieties.
 So how do you go about choosing the Right-Seed for you?
-Whether you know what you will do with your harvest or not, your choices will be one of the varieties types we have selected based on your latitude/location for optimal fiber and/or seed yields.
-At the end of 2019 we will have an online catalog that will cover each of our chosen varieties in detail.
-In this way you will have the information you will need to plan either your seed growing business or fiber/wood business or a combination of both.
+Knowing what you will do with your harvest, your choices will be one of the varieties types we have selected based on your latitude/location for optimal fiber/core and seed yields.

-All kenaf grown in the US as far as I know and at this time is imported seed and not something we should have to depend on.
+All kenaf grown in the U.S. as far as I know and at this time, comes from imported seed and extra seed is not available from current U.S. growers.
 I believe this is where we need to start so we have a growing supply of seed we can depend on.

 Another is market control.
 How many opportunities will we miss out on if we cannot meet the quantity requirements of manufacturers and processors for fiber/wood?

 In 2019 requests from kenaf fiber/wood buyers (2 I talked with) wanted 1 tractor trailer load of kenaf wood core and the other wanted 300,000 plus tons of fiber.
 That is a big gap in quantity needed between these two buyers.
 This is my plug to grow kenaf for seed.
 You can still get fiber/wood yield when you grow for seed and that makes good business sense.